 - Truck Parking Permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

-- State Regulator: You can verify a Ohio moving license and its status on the state regulator's official website.
+- State Regulator: You can verify a Georgia moving license and its status on the state regulator's official website.

-- Moving Permits: Ohio does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+- Moving Permits: Georgia does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.

 - Change of Address: We recommend submitting your change of address form with USPS at least a week prior to your move.
 You can set an official move date on the form and this way all of your mail will get properly forward to Columbus.
 Get started here.